Android4Lumia/android4lumia.github.io/faq.md

 **No**, only original touchscreens are supported.

+### What things aren't working?

+No signal SIM Card, camera and rotation.

 ### Can I install GApps (Google Apps)?

 Yes, you can, but keep in mind that installing GApps will make your device run very slow.

 ### Are these ROMs stable enough to use on my daily driver phone?

 **Do not** install this software on your daily devices, because it is not 100% stable at the moment.
-Perhaps, depending on the device, there are some important things that do not work such as cellular connectivity, cameras, etc.
+Perhaps, depending on the device, there is a lot of lag and there are some important things that do not work.

 ### I want to go back to Windows Phone but I have not made a backup.